brunialti/MENWIZ/README.txt

 KNOWN LIMITATIONS AND BUGS

-The method addUsrNav allows only to replace the 6 buttons model, that is the actions performed are those expected by the 6 buttons model.
+The method addUsrNav in 1.0.1 version supports the 6 buttons model only.
-The next release of addUsrNav release will allows to explicitly set the replaced model (4 or 6 buttons mode).
+It could work improperly with 4 buttons.
-With release 1.0.1 if you want to use addUsrNav you can patch with the following lines in the sketch code
+With release 1.0.1 if you want to use addUsrNav with "4 buttons" you can patch the sketch code as following

-extern byte MW_navbtn;
+extern byte MW_navbtn; // let available the MENWIZ internal variable ...
-...
-// in setup() after addusrnav call
-MW_navbtn=4;  // force 4 buttons mode
+// in setup() *after* addusrnav call insert the following line MW_navbtn=4;  // force 4 buttons mode

+The next version will change addUsrNav with explicit declaration of user implemented buttons.

 BACKWARD COMPATIBILITY: addMenu and addItams now requires F() operator for strings, read manual!